 Staverton – Wonderland of Kings:

-Jeremy Taylor – For publication in March 2020
+Jeremy Taylor – Part 1 for publication on Mayday 2020

-Staverton Park is ‘one of the most important surviving areas of wood pasture in England.’
-With its close proximity to Rendlesham, the implication is that it may have originated as an Anglo-Saxon hunting ground, placing it firmly within a Royal sacral landscape in 600 A.D.
+Staverton Park is ‘one of the most important surviving areas of wood pasture in England’ and with its close proximity to Rendlesham, the implication is that it may have originated as an early medieval hunting ground, placing it firmly within a Royal sacral landscape in 600 A.D.
 Staverton park is a bold, otherworldly punctuated verse in East Anglian’s sacred landscape.
 There is no obvious reason why an extensive woodland “should have survived here when the adjacent heathlands were stripped bare of trees.”
 Few places on earth touch the soul as deeply as the landscape around Staverton, which also boasts some significant statistics.

-- Is one of the largest collections of ancient trees in the whole of Europe, with one species of fungi presently found in only three other locations in the whole of the UK.
-In addition, few places can lay claim to being held sacred, positively managed and potentially unspoilt for nearly two thousand years, or more.
+- Is one of the largest collections of ancient trees in the whole of Europe, with one species of fungi presently found in only three other locations in the whole of the UK

-As we will explore, the earliest reference to Staverton as a park occurred in 1275 A.D., though records may indicate it was a deer park as early as 1178 A.D.
-Some of the trees date to at least the 1200s and according to the Domesday book 1086 A.D. we know that a woodland did exist in Staverton Manor, while the rest of the surrounding landscape was poorly wooded.
+The earliest reference to Staverton as a park occurred in 1275 A.D., though records may indicate it was a deer park as early as 1178 A.D.
+Some of the trees date to at least the 1200’s and according to the Domesday book 1086 A.D. we know that a woodland did exist in Staverton Manor, while the rest of the surrounding landscape was poorly wooded.
 Evidence indicates that this area has never been cleared of trees.
-That Staverton later became a deer park is fitting, given the importance of the symbol of the stag and hart as a cult-animal in Anglo-Saxon sacral kingship.
+That Staverton later became a deer park is fitting, given the importance of the symbol of the stag and hart as a cult-animal in sacral kingship.
 The stag, as a guide, appears in Frankish and Germanic legends and in Norse mythology four Harts gnaw at the roots of the sacred tree Yggrdrasil, the World Tree.
-The symbol of the stag is preserved in Anglo-Saxon royalty, in both the Sutton Hoo sceptre and in the great hall of King Hrothgar, known as Heorot (Hart / Stag – Hall) in Beowulf.
-Stags are also mythical creatures associated with the sun, recorded at least since early medieval times.
+The symbol of the stag is preserved in both the Sutton Hoo sceptre and in the great hall of King Hrothgar, known as Heorot (Hart / Stag – Hall) in Beowulf.
+Stags are also mythical creatures associated with virility, strength and sun, recorded at least since early medieval times.
 There is a continuation of “mythological imagery associated with wild creatures of the forest world” with the shedding of antlers, associated with seasonal regeneration, representative of the cycle of life itself, growth, with death and regeneration aligning symbolically with Christian ideas of the resurrection.

 * The History of the Countryside: The Classic History of Britain’s landscape, flora and fauna.